ShivamTripathi028/rak-chatbot-backend/product-categories/accessories/lora-wifi-lte-spd/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # LoRa Wi-Fi LTE SPD Datasheet

 ## Overview

 ## Description

 LA-GT2700 DN1-5 is a Surge Protective Device (SPD) for the protection of the transceiver against over-voltage and surge current induced by lightning.
-It can be used with a 50&nbsp;Ω system with a frequency range of 0 to 2700&nbsp;MHz and transmission power up to 200&nbsp;W. It is suitable to be used for LoRa, Wi-Fi, and LTE antennas.
+It can be used with a 50 Ω system with a frequency range of 0 to 2700 MHz and transmission power up to 200 W. It is suitable to be used for LoRa, Wi-Fi, and LTE antennas.

 For the purpose of protecting the indoor equipment and circuitry connected to the LoRa gateway, you need to install an Ethernet port Surge Protection Device (SPD).

 ## Features

 - Connector Type: **N-type male to N-type female**
-- Impedance: **50&nbsp;Ω**
+- Impedance: **50 Ω**
-- Frequency Range: **0-2700&nbsp;MHz**
+- Frequency Range: **0-2700 MHz**
-- Power Loss **0-2000&nbsp;MHz**: ≤ **0.2&nbsp;dB**
+- Power Loss **0-2000 MHz**: ≤ **0.2 dB**
 - Ingress protection: **IP67**

 ## Specifications